CodingCellist/codingcellist.github.io/content/en/post/glove80-first-impressions/index.md

 place during shipping, but after that they were easy to unscrew.
 The thumb screws are captive (and spring-loaded?) which is great since it means I don't have to worry about them suddenly disappearing into the ether.
-As is to be expected, the keyboard is a bit lighter without palm rests, but I think I'll be using mine with; it's the most comfortable configuration, in my opinion.
+As is to be expected, the keyboard is a bit lighter without palm rests, each side weighs around 229 grams without them.
+I think I'll be using mine with; it's the most comfortable configuration, in my opinion.

 ## Closing thoughts